-Application Note: Extended packages may override this requirement to provide for other protocols.
-Encryption is not required for applications transmitting data that is not sensitive.
+Application Note: Encryption is not required for applications transmitting data that is not sensitive.

-If TLS is selected, then evaluation of elements from FCS_TLSC_EXT.1 is required.
+If encrypt all transmitted is selected and TLS is selected, then evaluation of elements from either FCS\TLSC\EXT.1 or FCS\TLSS\EXT.1 is required.

-If HTTPS is selected, then evaluation of elements from FCS_HTTPS_EXT.1 is required.
+If encrypt all transmitted is selected and HTTPS is selected, FCS\HTTPS\EXT.1 is required.

-If DTLS is selected, then evaluation of elements from FCS_DTLS_EXT.1 is required.
+If encrypt all transmitted is selected and DTLS is selected, FCS\DTLS\EXT.1 is required.

-If SSH is selected, the TSF shall be validated against the Extended Package for Secure Shell.
+If encrypt all transmitted is selected and SSH is selected, the TSF shall be validated against the Extended Package for Secure Shell.